RoXimn/mollana/README.md

-mollana
+Mollana
 =======

-Urdu unicode text editor with roman transileration for editing
+Urdu unicode text editor with roman transileration for editing text with unicode output.